-- Long-term incentive awards are heavily weighted toward performance, with 75% of the target long-term incentive opportunity granted in the form of PSUs that are paid, if earned, based on the achievement of pre-determined corporate level performance goals over a three-year period, and 25% of the target long-term incentive opportunity granted in the form of time-vested restricted stock, which vests ratably in one-third installments over a three-year period from grant.
-All equity awards are made under the Company's shareholder-approved 2006 Omnibus Incentive Plan. - The performance goals used for the 2018 PSU awards were two equally-weighted metrics of 2018-2020 Average ROIC4 and 2018-2020 Compound Annual Growth Rate of Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA CAGR"),5 each measured over a three-year period. - The 2018 Annual Plan and the 2018 PSUs provide the Committee with the discretion to recoup previously paid awards from individuals whose actions were deemed to have resulted in a restatement or adjustment to the Company's financial results. - The Company maintains a Key Employee Separation Plan (the "Separation Plan") that provides officers with severance in the event of both a change-in-control and qualifying employment termination.
+- Long-term incentive awards are heavily weighted toward performance, with 66% of the target long-term incentive opportunity granted in the form of PSUs that are paid, if earned, based on the achievement of pre-determined corporate level performance goals over a three-year period, and 34% of the target long-term incentive opportunity granted in the form of time-vested restricted stock, which vests ratably in one-third installments over a three-year period from grant.
+All equity awards are made under the Company's shareholder-approved 2006 Omnibus Incentive Plan. - The percent of target long-term incentive opportunity granted in the form of time-vested restricted stock was changed to conform to current market practice. - The performance goals used for the 2019 PSU awards were two equally-weighted metrics of 2019-2021 Average ROIC3 and 2019-2021 Cumulative Earnings Before Interest, Taxes, Depreciation and Amortization ("Cumulative EBITDA"),4 each measured over a three-year period. - In 2019, the metric of EBITDA CAGR was changed to Cumulative EBITDA.
+The change was made to increase transparency, reduce complexity, and clarify the measurement of performance over the three year period. - The 2019 Annual Plan and the 2019 PSUs provide the Committee with the discretion to recoup previously paid awards from individuals whose actions were deemed to have resulted in a restatement or adjustment to the Company's financial results. - The Company maintains a Key Employee Separation Plan (the "Separation Plan") that provides officers with severance in the event of both a change-in-control and qualifying employment termination.
 The Separation Plan does not contain any single trigger payments or tax gross-ups, and severance is capped at one or two times base salary and bonus, depending on the executive.